leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 ![netbox ansible collection](images/ansible_collection.png)

+The collection is available from either [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), or NetBox Labs and Red Hat customers can access the certified collection which is supported by both Red Hat and NetBox Labs, via [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/netbox/netbox/).
+This doc is based on the Galaxy installation and shows how to use the collection from the command line, rather than from within Ansible Automation Hub.

 ## Collection Overview

-The collection is available from either [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), or NetBox Labs and Red Hat customers can access the certified collection which is supported by both Red Hat and NetBox Labs, via [Ansible Automation Hub].
-This doc is based on the Galaxy installation and shows how oto run the collection from  the command line, rather than from within Ansible Automation hub.

 The NetBox Ansible project provides an Ansible collection for interacting with NetBox, the leading solution for modeling and documenting modern networks.
 By combining the traditional disciplines of IP address management (IPAM) and datacenter infrastructure management (DCIM) with powerful APIs and extensions, NetBox provides the ideal "source of truth" to power network automation.